 Banned book displays kick-off conversations about censorship and inspire readers to explore challenged materials.
-Here are 11 display ideas from libraries across the U.S. — some which require only construction paper and an imagination.
+Here are 13 display ideas from libraries across the U.S. — some which only require construction paper and an imagination.

 1. Print out sections of banned books or recycle pages of outdated materials and paint bold phrases on them, such as “Stand for the Banned,” “Read Banned Books Here” and “Words Have Power.”